LMsmith/deep-learning/image-classification/README.md

+# Image classification project

+Convolutional Neural Network that classifies images from the CIFAR-10 dataset.

+To view results, run the dlnd_image_classification.ipynb notebook or view the dlnd_image_classification.html file.

+I used Floydhub to complete this project, using the environment scripts and instructions listed below, put together by ludwiktrammer https://github.com/ludwiktrammer/deep-learning

 ## Running the Udacity Deep Learning Foundations image classification project on floydhub.com

 1. Create an account on [floydhub.com](https://www.floydhub.com) (don't forget to confirm your email).
 You will automatically receive 100 free GPU hours.